Weak optimal transport with unnormalized kernels

 If $F$ is such that

-then all the conclusions are reversed: \eqref{eq:monotone1} holds when $G$ is decreasing, \eqref{eq:monotone2} holds when $G$ is increasing, and the monotonicity of $\bar T$ is the opposite of that of $G$. \end{thm} Note that the existence of a kernel solution in Proposition \ref{prop:dualprimal} or Theorem \ref{thm:uniqueness1d} is granted at least in the following two cases : $G'(+\infty) = +\infty$ (according to Theorem \ref{thm:strongsol}) or $G'(+\infty)<+\infty$ and $\X$ is finite (according to Theorem \ref{thm:strongfinite}). \proof We do the proof only in the case where $G$ is increasing, the other case being similar.
+all conclusions are reversed: \eqref{eq:monotone1} holds when $G$ is decreasing, \eqref{eq:monotone2} holds when $G$ is increasing, and the monotonicity of $\bar T$ is the opposite of that of $G$. \end{thm} The existence of a kernel solution in Proposition \ref{prop:dualprimal} or Theorem \ref{thm:uniqueness1d} is, at least, granted in the two following cases: $G'(+\infty) = +\infty$ (according to Theorem \ref{thm:strongsol}) or $G'(+\infty)<+\infty$ and $\X$ is finite (according to Theorem \ref{thm:strongfinite}). \proof The proof is only provided when $G$ is increasing, proof for the other case being similar.
 According to Theorem \ref{thm:existencedualopt}, there exists a nonpositive bounded function $\bar{f}$ achieving equality in the dual formula for $\mathcal{I}_c(\mu,\nu)$.
 According to Proposition \ref{prop:dualprimal}, there is a set $A \subset \X$ with $\mu(A)=1$ and such that for all $x \in A$ it holds